AvolitesLtd/TitanManual/docs/timelines.md

 Marker              | Mark a point in the timecode for information Wait for go         | Pause the timeline until you press <Keys.HardKey>Go</Keys.HardKey> to resume (only on internal timecode)

-- <strong>Wait for go</strong> triggers are useful when you have a timed sequence followed by an unknown delay, for example a win/walk-up sequence for an awards ceremony when you don't know how long the winner will take to reach the stage.
+- &nbsp;<strong>Wait for go</strong> triggers are useful when you have a timed sequence followed by an unknown delay, for example a win/walk-up sequence for an awards ceremony when you don't know how long the winner will take to reach the stage.
 Shapes will continue to run while the timeline is paused.
 The timeline needs to be [connected](./chases/chase-playback/#connecting-a-playback-for-control) for the <Keys.HardKey>Go</Keys.HardKey> button to work, if the timeline is not connected you can use the <Keys.ContextKey>Play</Keys.ContextKey> transport button to resume the timeline.

 Tracks
 ------------------